phylum-dev/cli/docs/commands/phylum_analyze.md

 `--skip-sandbox`
 &emsp; Run lockfile generation without sandbox protection

+`--no-generation`
+&emsp; Disable generation of lockfiles from manifests

 `-v`, `--verbose`...
 &emsp; Increase the level of verbosity (the maximum is -vvv)